Terry Metherell

-Terry Alan Metherell (born 9 January 1947) is a former Australian politician who represented the Electoral district of Davidson in the New South Wales Legislative Assembly from 1981 to 1992.
+Terry Alan Metherell (born 9 January 1947) is an Australian former politician who represented the Electoral district of Davidson in the New South Wales Legislative Assembly from 1981 to 1992.
 When the Liberal Party won the 1988 election, Premier Nick Greiner appointed him Minister for Education and Youth Affairs, a portfolio he held until 1990.
 In October 1991, he resigned from the Liberal party and remained in Parliament until his resignation to take up an offer of a public service job.
-This offer led to the downfall of Greiner, who was found to have corruptly offered the position to force a by-election in Metherell's district.
+This offer led to the downfall of Greiner, who was found to have corruptly offered the position to force a by-election in Metherell’s district.

 Early life

 Metherell was born in England in 1947 and migrated to Australia when he was eight years old.
 He was educated at Caringbah High School and the University of Sydney, where he first graduated with a Bachelor of Arts (Honours) and a Diploma of Education (DipEd).
 Metherell then gained a Doctor of Philosophy (PhD), majoring in Australian Political History.
 Between 1973 and 1975 he was a tutor and part-time lecturer in Town Planning and Government at the University of Sydney.